robsonsilv4/Hackintosh-MS-Challenger-B660M/README.md

 - [ ] Add BIOS settings
 - [ ] Add screenshots

+## Credits

+Thanks to all developers and contributors of OpenCore, OpenCore Legacy Patcher, drivers, kexts, and tools used in this project.
+Checkout the links above for more information.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.